 - Entering of application information.
 After the verification of your application, all the application form information will be entered into the online system of the German consulate and you will receive a printed copy of your application.
 This process usually takes about 10 to 15 minutes.
 After you get the printed form, please make sure to verify all the details are correct and sign the form.

-- Pay the fees for Germany visa application.
+- Pay the fees for Germany work visa application.
 After you pay the fee, you will be issued a receipt, which you have to keep in order to collect your processed application later.

 - Biometric data collection.
 Once the application has been completed, biometrics will be collected.
 This is a quick process that captures a 10-digit fingerprint scan with a digital finger scanner.
 It usually takes 7-8 minutes per applicant.